willC00p/capstone-pms-backend/README.md

 	If configured correctly, the application will send an email containing a 6-digit code (view located at `resources/views/emails/reset_code.blade.php`).
 Use the code to call `POST /api/reset-password` with `email`, `token`, `password`, and `password_confirmation`.

 If email sending fails, the API will return a detailed error message.
 For local development, using Mailtrap or MailHog is recommended so you can inspect messages without sending live emails.

+## Document parsing

+This repository includes server-side heuristics used by the API endpoint `POST /api/parse-document` to extract probable text, OR number, CR number, and a candidate name from uploaded PDFs.
+The implementation uses Smalot\PdfParser when available and falls back to an Imagick + Tesseract OCR pipeline when necessary.
+The heuristics aim to be conservative and avoid external dependencies.